processism/processism.github.io/technology-information.md

 ## AI as Process Intelligence

-Artificial Intelligence reveals:
-- Intelligence isn't a thing but a process
-- Learning is pattern transformation
-- Understanding emerges from interaction
-- Consciousness might be computational
+Artificial Intelligence reveals that intelligence isn't a thing but a process.
+Learning is pattern transformation.
+Understanding emerges from interaction.
+Consciousness might be computational.

 <div class="key-insight">
 <strong>Beyond Imitation:</strong>